jaacorn/guessnum/README.md

 A simple game of guess the number built in Python.

-> This project is in early development.
+> This project is in early alpha development.
 The game currently runs within
 > a command line window.

+This program requires Python 2.7.* or above

 *Developer: jaacorn*